 Following Notorious, TCM will show two Humphrey Bogart star vehicles: Michael Curtiz's Best Picture Oscar winner Casablanca (1942), which in my humble opinion isn't nearly as romantic as that year's Random Harvest (though it's certainly much better remembered), and All Through the Night (1942), chiefly of interest because of the presence of veteran Conrad Veidt (The Cabinet of Dr. Caligari) in a supporting role.
 Needless to say, Claude Rains walks away with Casablanca as well.
 (Rains would have had a tougher time had he been cast in Random Harvest, what with Ronald Colman, Greer Garson, and Susan Peters in top form.)
-(See also: Eleanor Parker, Jean Arthur, Patricia Neal in 'Forgotten Actresses' montage.)
+(See also: Eleanor Parker, Jean Arthur, Patricia Neal in 'Golden Age Actresses' montage.)

 Marilyn Monroe strikes a pose